Boss-Codes/callisto/README.md

 ## Self-Hosting
 1) Clone the repository
-2) Edit the config.json file with your prefix, id's and etc
+2) Edit the config.json file
 3) Make a .env file and put the token in there.
 4) Install all the dependencies
 5) `node .`